-What Can a Handyman Do in Lakeland, Florida?
+What Can a Handyman Do Without a License in Lakeland, Florida?

 In Lakeland (Polk County), Florida does not issue a general “handyman license,” but Florida’s construction contracting laws restrict any work that requires a building permit or involves regulated trades (electrical, plumbing, HVAC) unless you are properly licensed.
 Florida does recognize a common handyman exemption concept for very small, non-structural jobs when the total job is under a small-dollar threshold; however, the practical limit in Florida is often driven by whether a permit is required and by local building department enforcement rather than a single statewide “handyman license.”
 For most paid construction work beyond minor repairs, you’ll either need a state-certified contractor license or a Polk County (local) contractor license and must pull permits as required.